ACTIVmap/svg-to-stl/pipeline.md

 **Remark:** to speed-up computation (union and difference operators, add missing points), [an optimized data structure](https://github.com/mourner/rbush) has been used to consider only shapes that may intersect the one we are processing.

 At the end of this processing, a list of the identified colors is return back to the UI thread to update the interface, such that the user will be able to tune the depths associated to each color.
+The UI thread handle this message, update the UI, then run the 3D reconstruction using a message to the worker dedicated to the geometry.

 ## 3D reconstruction